pyeventsourcing/eventsourcing/README.md

 internal state of the entity.
 See the beat_heart() method on the extended version of this example application, included in this library.

+Todo: Include the beat_heart() method in this section.

 #### Step 2: define an entity factory method